In which Dish reminisces about a tempestuous ex as she falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.

 That was Julie’s plan.

-But when she put her down, the puppy ran back over to me.
+But when she put her down, the puppy ran back over to me again.
 Those imploring, beautiful large brown eyes were looking up, tail wagging vivaciously back and forth.

 We fell hard for each other.